thrillcall/thrillcall-api/README.md

 - <a name="mappings" />**mappings** _string or array (format: ["myspace", "livenation"])_

     Foreign ID mappings for the specified partners, if available, will be provided along with the object data.

     Can be provided as a single param ("mappings=myspace") or as an array ("mappings[]=myspace&mappings[]=livenation").

+    Your API key requires the api\_mappings\_lookup permission to view mappings outside of your own partner ID.

 - <a name="person_id" />**person\_id** _string_